Survivorship: Late Effects After Radiation for Liver Cancer

 Liver Damage

-- Your liver function will be measured by a blood test (called LFTs) before and after treatment.
+• How your liver is working will be measured by a blood test (called LFTs) before and after treatment.

-- If you have yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, or dark-colored urine, call your care team.
-You may need to see a gastroenterologist (GI Doctor) for further evaluation.
+• If you have yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, or dark-colored urine, call your care team.
+You may need to see a gastroenterologist (GI Doctor).

 Bowel Problems

 The bowel is sensitive to the effects of radiation.
-The late effects that may occur after radiation treatment that includes the rectum, colon, or small bowel include:
+If the rectum, colon, or small bowel are in the treatment area, late effects can include:

-- Scarring and strictures: Damage to the tissue of the bowel can lead to scar tissue.
-This scar tissue can cause a bowel obstruction.
-A bowel obstruction is when the normal movement of stool through the bowel is blocked.
-Call your provider if you are having any abdominal pain, constipation, vomiting, weight loss, or bloating.
+• Scarring and strictures: Damage to the tissue of the bowel can lead to scar tissue.
+This scar tissue can lead to a stricture (narrowing of a part of the body) and cause a bowel obstruction.
+A bowel obstruction is when the normal movement of stool through your bowel is blocked.
+Call your provider if you are having any abdominal (belly) pain, constipation, vomiting, weight loss, or bloating.
 If you have severe abdominal pain along with vomiting and constipation you should be seen by a provider right away, either in the office or the emergency department.

-- Chronic diarrhea: Report diarrhea that is causing weight loss to your care team.
+• Chronic diarrhea: Report diarrhea that is causing weight loss to your care team.
 Medications to lessen diarrhea may be helpful.
 You may benefit from meeting with a gastroenterologist (GI Doctor).
-You should also meet with a registered dietitian (RD) who can help evaluate your diet and give you suggestions to lessen diarrhea and maintain or gain weight.
+You should also meet with a registered dietitian (RD) who can help look at your diet and give you ideas to lessen diarrhea and maintain or gain weight.

-- Colon cancer: Radiation to the bowel can lead to colon cancer years after treatment is complete.
-If you were treated before the age of 18, it is recommended to begin colon cancer screening with colonoscopy or DNA stool testing 5 years after treatment or at age 30, whichever occurs later.
-Screening for the general population begins between the ages of 45-50.
-You should consider these 2 guidelines when deciding when to start colon cancer screening.
+• Colon cancer: Radiation to the bowel can lead to colon cancer years after you finish treatment.
+If you were treated before the age of 18, you should begin colon cancer screening with colonoscopy or DNA stool testing 5 years after treatment or at age 30, whichever is later.
 You may need earlier screening if you have irritable bowel disease, chronic diarrhea or bleeding, ulcerative colitis, colon cancer in your family, or previous gastrointestinal cancers or polyps.
+Talk with your provider about when you should start colon cancer screening.

 Stomach Problems

-Indigestion and heartburn can be late effects of radiation including the stomach.
+Indigestion and heartburn can be late effects of radiation that include the stomach.
 You may also be at risk for gastritis (irritation of the stomach wall), ulcers, and gastric outlet obstruction.

-- Signs include new or worsening belly pain, frequent vomiting or heartburn, or blood in your vomit or stool.
-Call your care team right away if you experience any of these problems.
+• Signs of stomach problems include new or worsening belly pain, frequent vomiting or heartburn, or blood in your vomit or stool.
+Call your care team right away if you have any of these problems.

-- If you are having heartburn, your care team may prescribe medicine to lessen the amount of acid being made or to coat/protect your stomach.
+• If you are having heartburn, your care team may want you to take medicine to lessen the amount of acid being made or to coat/protect your stomach.

 Skin Problems

-Radiation can lead to permanent changes in the skin.
+Radiation can lead to changes in the skin that don’t go away.

 After radiation, the skin in the treated area is more sensitive to sunlight.
 This sensitivity will last for your lifetime.
 Practice sun safety, use plenty of sunscreen, wear a wide-brimmed hat, and keep skin in the treated area covered with clothing.
-Try to avoid being out in the sun between the hours of 10 am-4 pm when it is the strongest.
+Try not to be out in the sun between the hours of 10 am-4 pm when it is the strongest.

-If you notice any new or worsening skin issues anywhere on your body, you should contact your provider for an assessment.
+If you notice any new or worsening skin issues, you should call your provider for an assessment.

 Managing Late Effects

-If you experience any concerning or lasting symptoms, contact your care team.
-Some side effects require specialized care from healthcare providers experienced in working with cancer survivors.
-Interdisciplinary survivorships clinics are available at many cancer centers.
-If a clinic is not available near you, talk with your oncology care team about resources for managing your late effects.
+Tell your care team about any new or worsening symptoms.
+Some side effects need care from healthcare providers who specialize in working with cancer survivors.
+There are interdisciplinary survivorship clinics at many cancer centers.
+If there is not a survivorship clinic near you, talk with your oncology care team about support for managing your late effects.

 Children’s Oncology Group.
 (2018).
 Colorectal cancer: are you at risk?
 Retrieved 27 June 2019 from: http://www.survivorshipguidelines.org/pdf/2018/English%20Health%20Links/10_colorectal_cancer%20(secured).pdf